nikhilesh95/CovarianceMatrixEstimators/README.md

 * No constraints on the MVP (e.g. no short-selling)
 * The number of observations is far larger than the number of stocks.
 Without this assumption, the sample co-variance matrix estimator (one of the baseline estimators) does not work.
 * The return data is Independent and Identically Distributed.
-* Data is inputted as a .csv file with the first column being ‘Date’ and the first row being labels.
+* Data is inputted as a .csv file with the first column being â€˜Dateâ€™ and the first row being labels.